VMjack64/SOC-Homelab/PART7.md

 Having found the text file event(s) in the Sysmon index, I figured I should also find the successful authentication event in the same index to make the correlation process easier.
 I ran a search for events containing `EventID=3` (network connections) and `DestinationPort=3389` (default TCP port for RDP connections), then on the timeline bar, I selected the 4-5AM block to further filter the events to around the time (in UTC) I connected to the Windows instance to create the first file:
 ![](/screenshots/56.png)

-Thanks to the filters, it didn’t take me long to find the event I was looking for:
+Thanks to the filters, it didn’t take me long to find the event (I thought) I was looking for:
 ![](/screenshots/57.png)

 ### Correlating Text File Creation & Successful Authentication Activity